Disney Packing List Tips & Tricks

 USB Wall Charger with Motion Sensor Night Light – If you have small children who are afraid of the dark–or simply don’t want your hotel room to be pitch-black in the night, this is a great option.
 As an added bonus, it converts an outlet to a USB charging hub.

-Bladeless Personal Neck Fan — The little device is shockingly effective.
-You know that refreshing feeling when briefly hit by a burst of air-conditioning while walking in front of an open door on Main Street?
-This is like that, but constant.
+Bladeless Personal Neck Fan — Dorky, but shockingly effective.
+It’s like a nice little breeze that’ll cool you down a bit.
 Sarah prefers it to the Frogg Toggs due to this being dry, which is better for her long hair.
 For me, it’s more of a toss-up.
-While this fan is quiet and perhaps a bit more effective, it’s slightly more obtrusive and distracting than the Chilly Pad, which I view as perfectly simple solution.
+While this fan is quiet and effective, it’s also a tad annoying and, again, dorky.

 Sanitizer Wipes – Same idea here with these alcohol-free sanitizer wipes.
 Walt Disney World is magical, but not magically clean.
 Every surface has been touched by countless other hands.
 These are great to clean your hands, phone, stroller, or literally any surface–an essential item to reduce your chances of getting sick on vacation!

 Sun Bum Oil-Free Face Stick Sunscreen – My face sunburns really easily and I’ve tried numerous sunscreens to combat this over the years to no avail.
 While a bit pricey, this works fantastically.
 As an added bonus, it smells delicious!

 EltaMD Face Sunscreen — Sarah favors this fancier brand of face sunscreen, which is recommended by dermatologists and distinguished scientists from all over the world.
 (Probably.)